Depression Diagnosis and Treatment

 Psychotic Depression

-A person that struggles with psychotic depression will have things such as delusions, paranoia, and hallucinations on top of regular major sadness symptoms.
+A person who struggles with psychotic depression will have things such as delusions, paranoia, and hallucinations on top of regular major sadness symptoms.
 Normally, doctors will prescribe multiple medications to combat this type of sadness.
 2

 Peripartum (Postpartum) Depression